Mississippi State routs No. 12 LSU 37-7

 LSU's Danny Etling completed just 13 of 29 passes for 137 yards.
 Derrius Guice had 76 yards rushing.

-LSU: It’s not just that the Tigers lost, but how they lost.
-Mississippi State dominated LSU at the line of scrimmage on most plays and the Tigers looked undisciplined and overmatched.
+LSU: It was an ugly night for the Tigers.
+Mississippi State dominated LSU in every phase and the Tigers looked undisciplined and overmatched.
 LSU has nonconference games over the next two weeks against Syracuse and Troy to get things right before jumping back into SEC play.

-Mississippi State: It’s a huge win for the Bulldogs, who now have a very interesting road game against Georgia next weekend.
-Mississippi State has a very good running game with Fitzgerald and Williams, and the defense is playing very well.
+Mississippi State: It's a huge win for the Bulldogs, who now have a very interesting road game against Georgia next weekend.
+Mississippi State has a potent running game with Fitzgerald and Williams, and the defense is playing very well.

 LSU hosts Syracuse in a nonconference game next Saturday.